 If you are a school, please see information for schools about free school meals.

-Secondary-school clothing grants are no longer available from 1 April 2015.
+Secondary-school clothing grants are no longer available (since 1 April 2015).

 Who can get free school meals?

 You can claim free school meals for a child who lives with you and who you are responsible for (for example, you receive Child Benefit for them) as long as you get one of these qualifying incomes:

 - Pension Credit (Guarantee Credit); or